overview of virtual reality, vr, and stereoscopic image recording and viewing.

 the interpupillary distance and the ratio to the distance between stereo images as recorded and displayed has a major influence on realistic depth perception.

-if the distance between stereo images is not correctly aligned to the viewers pupil distance, prominent objects may appear similar to looking with crossed-eyes.
+if the distance between stereo images does not align correctly with the viewers interpupillary distance (ipd), prominent objects may appear as if viewed with crossed eyes.

-the combined image will retain the same frame dimensions of each individual image. a rectangular image with depth is possible. images can also be taken with a greater field of view using so-called fisheye lenses. this can be used to simulate standing in front of or in a space that wraps around, and allowing the viewer to move the head to look around. this requires a resolution high enough so that the image portion that is actually viewed at any given moment is still detailed enough. a common format for videos with 180 or 360 degrees of view is side-by-side with distortion.
+the combined image will retain the same frame dimensions of each individual image overlayed. a rectangular frame with added depth is possible. images can also be taken with a greater field of view using so-called fisheye lenses. this can be used to simulate standing in front of or in a space that wraps around, and allowing the viewer to move the head to look around. this requires a resolution high enough so that the image portion that is actually viewed at any given moment is still detailed enough. a common format for videos with 180 or 360 degrees of view is side-by-side with barrel projection.

-the same image compression and file formats as for monoscopic videos are used. the difference to monoscopic videos is that two images are encoded side-by-side.
+the same image compression and file formats as for monoscopic videos are used. the difference to monoscopic videos is that two images are encoded side-by-side as one larger frame.

 common formats: